With Power Out, Many Florida Gas Stations Remain Closed

 "People are posting, desperately in some cases, 'Is anything open?
 Is anything open?'
 One person ... said she had basically driven all around south Tampa today and every single establishment that is a chain was closed," said Kemp, who owns a small Internet marketing company.

-A lot of people who left the state in anticipation of Irma want to come home, but are worried they won't find fuel along the way, he says.
+A lot of people who left the state in anticipation of Irma want to come home but are worried they won't find fuel along the way, he says.

-"They feel paralyzed, and they cannot return from their evacuation, because no on wants to get in their car and go south on I-95 or south on I-75 and make it 300 miles [and] run out of gas on the side of the road," he says.
+"They feel paralyzed, and they cannot return from their evacuation, because no one wants to get in their car and go south on I-95 or south on I-75 and make it 300 miles [and] run out of gas on the side of the road," he says.

 After Superstorm Sandy, New York and New Jersey began requiring gas stations to have backup generators, but Florida has no such law, Kilduff says.

-As a result, stations are having to wait for utility crews to restore electricity, he says.
+As a result, stations have to wait for utility crews to restore electricity, he says.

 At a 7-Eleven near Fort Myers, plastic bags covered the gasoline tanks to indicate no fuel was available.